pouchdb-community/pouchdb-memory/README.md

 pouchdb-memory
 =======

 A purely in-memory PouchDB, as a custom build.
-Useful for things like quick unit tests where you don't want to write any data to disk.
+Useful for things like quick unit tests, where you don't want to write any data to disk.

 Install
 ---